jarkkoSky/gvSound_backend/README.md

 Backend for the gvSound web application

-This backend is built on .Net 4.6 web api and acts as a REST Api for the frontend
+This backend is built on .Net 4.6 web api

 To run this project you need: